dutu/cryptox/docs/api_documentation.md

 ```js
 getFee(options, callback);
 ```
-Returns a fee, which is a float that represents the amount the exchange takes out of the orders.
-If an exchange has a fee of 0.2% this would be `0.002`.
+Returns the fee, which is a float that represents the amount the exchange takes out of the orders.

 #### Example